AurlinD/twatch/README.md

 2. Install the dependencies using the `npm install` command.
 3. Start the server using `npm start`.
 4. Start the rtmpserver using `npm start`.
-5. Start OBS, goto settings, stream, service = Custom, server = rtmp://localhost/live, Stream Key = 1 (this will show the stream in the first stream link you have provided in the browser.
+5. Start OBS, go to settings, stream, service = Custom, server = rtmp://localhost/live,
+   Stream Key = 1 (this will show the stream in the first stream link you have provided in the browser.
 6. Start the client using `npm start`.
 The app will be served at <http://localhost:3000/>.
 7. Go to <http://localhost:3000/> in your browser.